jpravetz/epdoc-logger/README.md

 started, based on reading Logger.getStartTime()
  * message - A string or an array of strings.
 If an array the string will be printed on multiple lines where supported (e.g. SOS).
 The string must already formatted (e.g.. no '%s')
+* data - Any object, will be serialized as JSON

 ### Logging using Logger's Logging Object ###